Kkevsterrr/geneva_website/content/posts/weaponizing-ddos/weaponizing-ddos.md

 **Collectively, our results show that censorship infrastructure poses a greater threat to the broader Internet than previously understood.**

 See our full paper [here](https://geneva.cs.umd.edu/papers/usenix-weaponizing-ddos.pdf), our open source code [here](https://github.com/breakerspace/weaponizing-censors), or you can jump to the [FAQ section](#faq) below.

+{{% callout emoji="" color="blue" %}}

+This is not the only way we've discovered that censors could be weaponized: see the post about our work in WOOT 2021 "[Your Censor is My Censor: Weaponizing Censorship Infrastructure for Availability Attacks](/posts/weaponizing-availability/weaponizing-availability)".

+{{% /callout %}}

 ## What's reflected amplification?